 The 10 Best Pubs & Bars in Kentish Town

 Although you’re spoilt for choice in the area, it quickly becomes evident that there are significantly more pubs than bars around Kentish Town.
 There is a wonderful array of establishments that have been around since the 19th century.
 Most of them are dotting the busy Kentish Town Road, especially closer to the O2 Forum, the live music venue of Kentish Town.
-A number of these also have pretty great outdoors spaces to enjoy.
+A number of these also have pretty great outdoor spaces to enjoy.
 We have gathered some of the most renowned local destinations below, so you can get a taste of the lifestyle scene of the local area!

 A popular destination among North West London’s crowds, The Pineapple in Kentish Town is a must-know.
 Located at 51 Leverton Street, it’s just a few steps away from the hustle and bustle of Kentish Town Road, which adds to its allure.
-There are plenty of spaces to enjoy, from cosy, living-room style halls with leather couches and fireplaces, to outdoors tables and the highlight of the pub: its conservatory!
+There are plenty of spaces to enjoy, from cosy, living-room style halls with leather couches and fireplaces, to outdoor tables and the highlight of the pub: its conservatory!
 It’s your go-to place for Thai Kitchen in the Kentish Town area, as well as one of North West London’s hidden gems!
 Get to know the pub via their website.

 Assembly House is another Kentish Town pub with plenty to offer.
 It’s one of the pubs near Kentish Town Forum, the event venue that brings live music and dj sets to the area, and an ideal spot to enjoy a pub before or after a gig!
 The interior, dominated by wooden furniture, is spacious and welcoming.
 The menu offers great accompaniments to your ales, as well as takeaway (a convenient plus for the local area).
 Assembly House is one to keep in mind when thinking of pubs in North London, so it’s probably time to head to their website and learn more.